derat/nup/README.md

 ## Deploying

-To deploy the App Engine app and delete old, non-serving versions, run the `deploy.sh` script.
+To deploy the App Engine app (as defined in [app.yaml](./app.yaml)) and delete old, non-serving versions, run the `deploy.sh` script.

 Note that App Engine often continues serving stale versions of static files for 10 minutes or more after deploying.
 I think that [this has been broken for a long time](https://issuetracker.google.com/issues/35890923).
 [This Stack Overflow question](https://stackoverflow.com/q/2783082/6882947) has more discussion.

+You should also run `deploy.sh cron.yaml` once to deploy the daily stats-updating cron job described in [cron.yaml](./cron.yaml).

 ## Development and testing